What Can You Do With A Human Services Degree? [2021 Guide]

 Is a Human Services Degree Worth It?

-Yes, if you’re committed to helping people, then a human services degree is worth it.
-In this line of work, you’ll have many opportunities to lend a hand to those who are going through tough times.
+Yes, a human services degree is worth it for many students.
+In this line of work, you may have many opportunities to lend a hand to those who are going through tough times.

 This is a growing field of employment.
-According to the U.S. Bureau of Labor Statistics, jobs in the community and social services sector are increasing at an 11% rate.
-This category includes human services assistants, social workers and substance abuse counselors.
+According to the U.S. Bureau of Labor Statistics, jobs in the community and social services sector are projected to increase at a 12% rate over the next ten years.
+Common careers in this category include human services assistants, social workers, community outreach workers, and substance abuse counselors.

 What Can You Do With a Degree in Health and Human Services?